About Grand Valley

 The Grand Valley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Warren County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Grand Valley, Pennsylvania residents are available through the local police department and authorized providers in Warren County.
+Fingerprinting services for Grand Valley, Pennsylvania residents are available through local police (where present) and authorized providers in Warren County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Grand Valley Police Department or Warren County Sheriff's Office for scheduling and fees.

 To register to vote in Grand Valley, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Warren County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Grand Valley, contact the Warren County Clerk's office for schedules and ballot information.